Using the OpenTelemetry Demo

 $ docker compose up --force-recreate --remove-orphans --detach

-Once the images are built and containers are started, you can now access the following Opentelemetry components on the demo app web store:
+Once the images are built and containers are started, you can now access the following OpenTelemetry components on the demo app web store:

 By default, the demo application will start a proxy for all browser traffic bound to port 8080.
 To change the port number, set the ENVOY_PORT